 Average down: This is an approach that investors use to buy more shares when the share price starts falling.
 This results in an overall lower average price for that share.
 For example, you bought a stock at Rs 100.
 Then the stock price starts falling.
 You bought the stock again at Rs 80 and Rs 60.
 Hence, the average price of your investment will be lower i.e. Rs 80.
 This is the approach used in averaging down.

 Market capitalization: It refers to the total rupee value of the company’s share.
 It is calculated by multiplying the total number of shares by its present market share price.
-We define large cap, mid cap or small cap companies based on their market capitalization.
+We define large-cap, mid-cap, or small-cap companies based on their market capitalization.
+Companies with a market cap greater than Rs 25,000 Cr can generally be considered large-cap companies.